 Louise Boscacci published “A-bodied: How to make a river bowl”, a feature article for Yarrobil magazine, issue 3, 2015.

-Louise Boscacci’s short essay Spinoza was a lens maker (September 14, 2015) is a direct response to the writing practices encouraged at MECO camp and combines speculative writing with a night photographic series composed on the bank of the Shoalhaven River at Riversdale.
+Louise Boscacci’s short essay Spinoza was a lens maker (September 14, 2015) is related to the writing practices encouraged at MECO camp and combines speculative writing with a night photographic series composed on the bank of the Shoalhaven River at Riversdale.
+It draws on her PhD research thinking and intersectional writing.
 It will be the first of a series of essays to be hosted on the MECO site in 2016.

 Brogan Bunt, Lucas Ihlein and Kim Williams exhibited in the Performance Studies International conference exhibition Performing Mobilities at Margaret Lawrence Gallery, VCA Melbourne in Sept-Oct 2015.
 Their project Walking Upstream: Waterways of the Illawarra was represented with a gallery installation; an artist book publication published by Big Fag Press; a talk within the associated conference; and a local creek walk with Melbourne artist-academic Karina Quinn.